hussain-alsayedali/e-commerce-system/README.md

 This command will launch the development server and make the application accessible in your web browser.

+To run the server side, open another terminal, then cs to the server caregory, run npn install, run nodemon index.js.

 That's it!
 You can now start exploring and working with the project locally.